 As with everything marketing-related, research is the most important part of the process.
 The same goes for long tail keywords.
-You need to be extremely careful what you choose, or you will end up wasting valuable resources for something that is not going to bring in the results you are looking for.
-Below you will find the biggest mistakes you can make when you research long tail keywords to use in your next SEO campaign.
+You need to be extremely careful about what you choose, or you will waste valuable resources on something that will not deliver the results you are looking for.
+Below you will find the biggest mistakes you can make when you research long-tail keywords to use in your next SEO campaign.

-The first huge mistake made is a mental one, thinking it is always very easy to rank high for long tail keywords.
-While it is completely true that in the vast majority of cases it is easier to rank for them, the key word is “majority”.
-Also, it is never a guarantee that the long tail keyword you choose is going to be of high benefit to your campaign.
+The first major mistake is a mental one: thinking it is always very easy to rank highly for long-tail keywords.
+While it is true that, in the vast majority of cases, it is easier to rank for them, the keyword is “majority”.
+Also, there is no guarantee that the long-tail keyword you choose will be highly beneficial to your campaign.

 Remember that when you compete with just 10 very strong sites in your industry, you miss the first page of Google.
-Also, the results that Google show are not always an exact match.
-Even if the user searches for the long tail keyword you optimize for, it does not mean the results are going to be fully related to that query.
+Also, the results Google shows are not always exact matches.
+Even if the user searches for the long-tail keyword you optimize for, that does not mean the results will be fully related to that query.

 You should always analyze all important metrics before you make your final choice.